shadowga/website/_docs/1/h-troubleshooting.md

 If you navigate this website enough, you may make a typographical error and accidentally encounter an error page.
 What you see when visiting one of these links describes the problem and gives you an error code.
 These codes can help developers identify the problem and find a way to solve it.
-Below is a list of every code and a quick summary of what they mean.
+Below is a list of every code, a quick summary of what they mean, and the steps we recommend you take to fix the problem.

 ### html-cl-403
 This error signifies that you do not have permission to access this page.
 A developer could've modified the access permissions or made the content private.
-#### Recommended solutions

 * Ensure that you're supposed to be authorized in the first place.
 * Make sure that you're logged into your forum account if the page contains a forum subdomain.
 * Check to make sure that you aren't suspended if the page varies by account.